zahraaliaghazadeh/ReadMeGenerator/README.md

 To-do list:
-* The profile picture should be small like an icon size.
 * improvement to be done 1: Improving the code format.
 * improvement to be done 2: posibbly using await for asynchronizing functions.